r-papir/COMS2132/graphs.md

 **Vertex *w*** is adjacent to **vertex *v*** if **(w,v) ∈ E**.

 A **path** is a sequence of vertices w<sub>1</sub>, w<sub>2</sub>, ...w<sub>k</sub>, such that **(w<sub>i</sub>, w<sub>i+1</sub>) ∈ E**.

+## Traversing a Graph

+**Breadth-First Search (BFS):** a traversing algorithm where you should start traversing from a selected node (source or starting node) and traverse the graph layerwise thus exploring the neighbour nodes (nodes which are directly connected to source node).
+You must then move towards the next-level neighbour nodes.
+On a tree, BFS is implemented at *level-order*.